Immune Checkpoint Inhibitors in Merkel Cell Carcinoma of the Skin: A 2025 Comprehensive Review

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Purpose: Merkel cell carcinoma (MCC) is a rare and aggressive form of skin cancer.
+Objective: Merkel cell carcinoma (MCC) is a rare and aggressive form of skin cancer.
 Although immunotherapy has transformed MCC management, published data remain limited.
-This comprehensive review evaluates current evidence on immunotherapy in MCC.
-Methods: Peer-reviewed articles published between 2000 and 2024 were manually searched in four databases: Scopus, ScienceDirect, PubMed and MEDLINE, using the keywords “Merkel cell carcinoma” AND “immunotherapy”.
+This comprehensive review evaluates current evidence on immune checkpoint inhibitors (ICIs) in MCC, in relation to other treatment modalities such as surgery and radiotherapy.
+Methods: Peer-reviewed articles published between January 2000 and August 2025 were searched manually in four databases: Scopus, ScienceDirect, PubMed and MEDLINE, using the keywords “Merkel cell carcinoma” AND “immunotherapy” AND “immune checkpoint inhibitors”.
 The Preferred Reporting Items for Systematic reviews and Meta-Analyses (PRISMA) methodology was employed.
-Results: Immunotherapy can be given in different settings: (A) Neoadjuvant: The CheckMate 358 trial reported a 54.5% response rate among 33 radiologically evaluable patients treated with nivolumab, each showing over 30% tumor reduction.
+Results: ICIs can be given in different settings: (A) Neoadjuvant: The CheckMate 358 trial reported a 54.5% response rate among 33 radiologically evaluable patients treated with nivolumab, each showing over 30% tumor reduction.
 (B) Adjuvant: (1) The ADMEC-O phase II trial demonstrated improved disease-free survival with adjuvant nivolumab.
 (2) The ADAM phase III trial evaluates adjuvant avelumab in node-positive patients post-surgery/radiation, with common side effects including nausea, fatigue, and itching.
 (3) STAMP, a phase III trial, investigates pembrolizumab in stage I–III MCC.
-Both ADAM and STAMP have completed accrual, pending results.
+Both ADAM and STAMP have completed accrual and results are pending.
 (C) Primary therapy: KEYNOTE-017 and JAVELIN trials reported a 60% overall response rate and ~40% 3-year progression-free survival with first-line pembrolizumab or avelumab.
 Both agents also show promise as salvage therapies.
-Conclusion: Immunotherapy demonstrates encouraging outcomes in MCC across various treatment stages.
-Continued research is essential to optimize timing, integrate with multimodal therapies, and address resistance mechanisms such as intra-tumoral STING activation and tumor-associated macrophages.
+Conclusions: ICIs demonstrate encouraging outcomes in MCC across various treatment stages.
+Continued research is essential to optimize treatment timing and integrate multimodal therapies.